Skip to main content

 Conclusion

 A well-defined Git workflow reduces friction, improves code quality, and makes collaboration enjoyable.
-Choose the workflow that fits your team’s needs and iterate as you learn.
+Pick the branching model that fits your release cadence, codify your commit conventions, and treat code review as a shared craft — then iterate as your team grows.